MahdiTiba/Infertility-Analysis/README.md

 Accurate assessment of semen quality is crucial in the diagnosis and treatment of male infertility.
 Traditional methods can be subjective and time-consuming.
 This project aims to leverage deep learning to automate and enhance the accuracy of semen analysis.

+## MHSMA Dataset

+The **MHSMA Dataset** is utilized in this project for sperm morphology and motility analysis.
+It contains structured data that helps in diagnosing male infertility.
+The dataset includes:

+- **Morphology Data** – Describes the shape and structure of sperm cells (normal or abnormal).
+- **Motility Data** – Measures the movement efficiency of sperm (progressive, non-progressive, or immotile).
+- **Concentration** – The sperm count per unit of semen volume.
+- **Vitality** – Determines the percentage of live sperm in a sample.

+This dataset is crucial for training deep learning models to automate sperm classification, leveraging **CNNs (Convolutional Neural Networks)** and statistical techniques for feature extraction and analysis.

 ## Methodology

 The analysis is conducted using Jupyter Notebooks, which include: